rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/base.md

 index defined.
 The renderer does not check that the viewport of all parts matches - this is up to the designer (refer to the image above).

-**Slot** parts have a type of `slot` and no static resource `src`.
+**Slot** parts have a type of `slot` and an optional static resource `src`.
 They are meant to visually accept other NFTs into them.
 They have an array of whitelisted equippable classes, and an optional unequip value.

+If there is a `src` value, this static resource is used as default fallback art for the slot when unequipped.

 ```json
 {